-Whether you are a landlord or a tenant, it is important to understand what is involved in a North Carolina & New Jersey rental inspection.
+Whether you are a landlord or a tenant, it is important to understand what is involved in a The USA rental inspection.
 Learn more about what to watch out for in our latest post!

 There are a number of times when a property inspection may take place. inspections are done when a tenant is moving in, moving out, and one or two times throughout the year.
 For the annual inspections, sufficient notice is required before the inspection takes place.
 Inspections can also be conducted if the landlord or tenant believe there is a problem with the property.
 The inspections are typically done by the landlord, a property manager, and in some cases by the tenant.
 Below, we will discuss what is included in a typical rental inspection as well as the responsibilities of both the landlord and tenant.

 A thorough inspection by the landlord or tenant should cover all aspects of the rental property from top to bottom.